 To the full spinal muscular atrophy (SMA) community, we want you to know that Cure SMA is continuing to support you with information and resources related to the COVID-19 pandemic.
 The following frequently asked questions (FAQs) are designed to help address key concerns expressed by members of the SMA community about COVID-19 vaccination and provide additional information about how you can protect yourself and your family.
-We encourage you to refer to the Centers for Disease Control and Prevention (CDC) for the most up-to-date information, and we will update our FAQ as often as needed.
+We encourage you to refer to the Centers for Disease Control and Prevention (CDC) for the most up-to-date information.

 To read all Cure SMA communications and guidance to date related to the pandemic, visit the Cure SMA Coronavirus (COVID-19) Information Center.
 If you have any questions, please email [email protected].